vpoupet/myriad/index.md

 * <kbd>X</kbd>: realign scrolling to current slide
 * click on left third of current slide: previous step
 * click on rest of current slide: next step

+# Themes

+Themes can be created by adding CSS stylesheets and (optionally) redefining some of the _Javascript_ functions.

+## Myriad

+Myriad is a black and white theme to be used with `slides.js` and `slides.css`.
+It defines 4 types of slides

+### Title Slide

+`section` elements with the class `title` will be styled as title slides.
+These may have:
+* an `h1` element for the title of the presentation
+* an `h2` element for an optional subtitle
+* a `div` element with class `"author"` for the author of the presentation
+* a `div` element with class `"context"` for the context in which the presentation is given (conference name, course title, etc.)
+* a `time` element for the date

+All other elements of a title slide (for instance an image) should be manually placed with absolute position.

+### Single slides

+`section` elements with the `single` class are styled as slides with a single block of content.
+It is recommended to group the contents of the slide (other than the title) in a `div` element.

+### Split slides

+`section` elements with the `split` class are styled as two column slides.
+The left side has white background and the right one has black background.

+The content of the left side should be placed in a `div` with class `leftside`, whereas the content of the right column should be placed in a `div` with class `rightside`.

+### Blank slides

+`section` elements with no styling class will be represented as blank slides with plain white background.
+They might have a title (`h1`) as other slides.
+By default blank slides will also have a page counter but this might be avoided using the class `"no_page_counter"` (for instance to display a fullscreen image with no extra element on top).

 # Examples